wwalker/quick-log/README.md

 # quick-log

-Tools for logging program runs or login sessions, mostly bash functions and aliases, goes in your .bashrc
+Tools for logging program execution outputs or login sessions, mostly bash functions and aliases, goes in your .bashrc

 # TL;DR
 Yesterday I wrote a set of tools for logging program runs and sessions.
 Can't believe I didn't write them 20 years ago....
 Simple usage example:

-Runs the program `run` and creates `~/logs/run-2019-12-05T23:54:43` and logs all the program output to the log file.
+Runs the program `barman` and creates `~/logs/barman-2019-12-05T23:54:43` and logs all the program output to the log file.

 ```
-justlog run rcn rcn-work-* 'ps -ef -o lstart,cmd | grep [s]upervisor'
+justlog barman -v check-backup mtv-pg-01 --run 20191127T045147
 ```

 View the newly created log file in less
 ```
-lesslog run
+lesslog barman
 ```

 # Install